 Table of Contents

-- Easy to Bake: The recipe is easy to bake and anyone can bake these muffins easily.
+- Easy to Bake: These old-fashioned blueberry muffins are easy to bake and anyone can bake them.

 - Pantry Ingredients: The recipe require easily available ingredients.